balderdashy/sails-docs/concepts/Middleware/Middleware.md

 #### Adding or Overriding HTTP Middleware

-To configure a custom HTTP middleware function, define a new HTTP key `sails.config.http.middleware.FOO` and set it to the configured middleware function, then add the string name ("FOO") to your `sails.config.http.middleware.order` array wherever you'd like it to run in the middleware chain (a good place to put it might be right before "cookieParser"):
+To configure a custom HTTP middleware function, define a new HTTP key `sails.config.http.middleware.foobar` and set it to the configured middleware function, then add the string name ("foobar") to your `sails.config.http.middleware.order` array wherever you'd like it to run in the middleware chain (a good place to put it might be right before "cookieParser"):

 E.g. in `config/http.js`: